aaronriekenberg/rust-fastcgi/README.md

 ## What is this?

-A port of a go FastCGI app (https://github.com/aaronriekenberg/go-fastcgi) into Rust.
+A port of a go fastcgi app (https://github.com/aaronriekenberg/go-fastcgi) into rust.

-Mostly this an exercise to learn more Rust.
+Mostly this an exercise to learn more rust.

 Currently this is the backend for https://aaronr.digital on a Raspberry Pi.
+* I use this behind [Caddy](https://github.com/caddyserver/caddy) using fastcgi reverse proxy over a unix socket.
+* Should work with any fastcgi reverse proxy using tcp or unix sockets.

 This app provides a small REST style api with these JSON endpoints: